close global

 To complicate things even further this weekend, the time difference between GMT and PST means that the F1 race weekend schedule is all happening a day earlier than fans may be used to in local time.

-So, when will the on-track action be taking place and how will the weather forecast impact the night race?
+So, how will the weather forecast impact the Saturday night race?

 F1 2025 Las Vegas Grand Prix weather forecast

-Southern Nevada is braced for extreme weather in the week leading up to F1's return to the street circuit, with storms forecast in the days prior to the event.
+Southern Nevada experienced some extreme weather in the days leading up to F1's return to the street circuit, but the race weekend itself hasn't been affected by the flooding from earlier in the week.

 Below is the full weather report ahead of this year's Saturday night race on the Las Vegas strip.